RyanFleck/Manuals/content/languages/sql.md

 Modern developers could live out a career without ever touching SQL due to the variety of well built ORMs that exist to translate objects built in an object-oriented language to SQL queries for insertion, retrieval, and manipulation.
 This is unfortunate in the same way a lack of knowledge about a CPU, machine code, assembly languages, or C is unfortunate: It means the programmer in question is operating on blind abstraction.
 This is obviously useful right up to the moment when performance tuning, a bug, or some other issue necessitating critical introspection of a codebase appears.

+## Differences Between SQL Flavors

+All of the aforementioned DBMS (Database Management System) flavors like MySQL and PostgreSQL use similar dialects of a common SQL standard.
+Statements are often similar or identical, but each flavor has slight differences in syntax.

+Flavors differentiate themselves with the features they offer the business and developer, including:

+* Special storage functions or data attributes
+* Query speed or general performance
+* Security
+* Resiliency

 ## Note on Syntax

-- SQL keywords are **not case sensitive**
+* SQL keywords are **not case sensitive**
-- Every statement must end with a semicolon
+* Every statement must end with a semicolon
-- Table names don't seem to be case sensitive
+* Table names don't seem to be case sensitive

 # Commands